-SECTION 5 Please keep your plan membership record up to date

-Section 5.1 How to help make sure that we have accurate information about you
+SECTION 5 Please keep your plan membership record up to date Section 5.1 How to help make sure that we have accurate information about you

-Your membership record has information from your enrollment form, including your address and telephone number.
-It shows your specific plan coverage including your Primary Care Provider.
+Your membership record has information from your enrollment form, including your address and telehone number.
+It shows your specific plan coverage including your Primary Care Provider/ IPA.
+An IPA is an association of physicians, including PCPs and specialists, and other health care providers, including hospitals, that contract with the plan to provide services to members.